Symbol of love, desire, fertility, numbness, good luck, witchcraft, invulnerability, death.

 In Ancient Egypt, the berries were used as an aphrodisiac.
 The plant is a symbol of desire and love.

-In Medieval times a mandrake root was thought to aid in conception.
-If a woman wanted to get pregnant she would slip a mandrake root shaped like a baby under her pillow.
-If a man wanted to find the love he would put a mandrake root in the shape of a woman in his pocket.
-Mandrake roots were also considered lucky charms so many people carried them for good luck.
-During this time practicing witches came up with the idea that anyone trying to dig up a mandrake would hear a shriek and go mad.
-In order to avoid this tragedy people would dig until the roots were exposed and then tie a leash to a dog and the root.
+In Medieval times, a mandrake root was thought to aid in conception.
+A woman who wanted to get pregnant would slip a mandrake root shaped like a baby under her pillow.
+If a man wanted to find love, he would put a mandrake root in the shape of a woman in his pocket.
+Mandrake roots were also considered lucky charms, so many people carried them for good luck.
+During this time, practicing witches came up with the idea that anyone trying to dig up a mandrake would hear a shriek and go mad.
+To avoid this tragedy, people dig until the roots are exposed and then tie a leash to a dog and the root.
 The dog would pull the mandrake out and suffer the consequences while the human was spared.
-They did this in order to discourage commoners from picking the plant.
-When Christianity took over they discouraged the use of the mandrake plant.
+They did this to discourage commoners from picking the plant.
+When Christianity took over, they discouraged the use of the mandrake plant.
 The plant became a symbol of witches and sorcery.
 Despite this, mandrake lore continued on for over a hundred more years.
-The plant was written about by John Webster and Shakespeare.
+John Webster and Shakespeare wrote about the plant.
 Mandrakes also symbolized death throughout the years.
-While they were used medicinally they also could be deadly if too much of the plant was used and consumed.
+While they were used medicinally, they also could be deadly if too much of the plant was used and consumed.

-In modern times the mandrake has found its way into books and film.
+In modern times, the mandrake has found its way into books and films.
 The plant was featured in Harry Potter.
 Hand-painted decorative mandrakes are sold around the world.
-Mandrakes were associated with invulnerability and badges of large buff mandrakes were made to promote this belief.
-Mandrake tattoos and jewelry are still found around the world along with paintings and sculptures.
+Mandrakes were associated with invulnerability, and badges of large buff mandrakes were made to promote this belief.
+Mandrake tattoos and jewelry are still found around the world, along with paintings and sculptures.

 Symbols Menu:» Amulet